mapbender/mapbender-documentation/en/functions/search/search_router.rst

     usertype:
       type: choice                                                      # box with selection options as dropdown list
       options:
-        placeholder: 'Please select...'                                 # text that is shown before an option is chossen
+        placeholder: 'Please select...'                                 # text that is shown before an option is selected
         choices:                                                        # the options need to be specified: "name of the column of the database": "name shown in the dropdown list"
           1: Company
           2: Administration